-On March 1, 1639, John Winthrop opened his diary in which he recorded the trials and triumphs of his fellow Puritans as they made a new life in a new land.
+On March 1, 1639, John Winthrop opened his diary in which he recorded the trials and triumphs of his fellow Puritans as they made a new life in America.
 As the governor of the Massachusetts Bay Colony put pen to paper, he began to recount a most unusual event that had recently caused a stir among the English immigrants.

 An odd sight returned to the skies of Boston five years later, according to another entry in Winthrop’s diary dated January 18, 1644.
 “About midnight, three men, coming in a boat to Boston, saw two lights arise out of the water near the north point of the town cove, in form like a man, and went at a small distance to the town, and so to the south point, and there vanished away.”

 Unlike the 1639 UFO, Winthrop had an explanation for the latest luminescence over his “city upon a hill.”
-The governor noted the bizarre spectacle was seen near the location where a vessel captained by John Chaddock exploded months earlier after a sailor accidentally ignited gunpowder aboard the ship.
+The governor noted that the bizarre spectacle was seen near the location where a vessel captained by John Chaddock had exploded months earlier, after a sailor accidentally ignited gunpowder aboard the ship.
 The captain was not aboard at the time, but the blast killed five crew members.

 Winthrop noted that rescuers had recovered the bodies of all the victims except for the man believed responsible for the calamity, a sailor who professed the ability to communicate with the dead and who was suspected of murdering his master in Virginia.
 The hand of the devil was thought to have taken possession of the body, and it was the haunting voice of the sailor’s ghost that was said to have accompanied the strange vision of Ye Olde UFO that mystified Boston.